 Being a general lover of the sun and summertime, I’ve never understood why anyone would choose to sub out a minute of sunshine for the cold.
 My boyfriend Cam and I were lucky enough to spend some time in Milan over men's fashion week which falls in the peak of winter.
 I now understand the magic in a proper winter (not a Sydney winter where a light jumper will do the trick).
 It feels so good rugging up in coats and hats (faux fur always).
-Turns out the rude slap of the wind on your face followed by the enveloping hug a bowl of pasta and a glass of wine in a cozy restaurant is molto bene!
+And as it turns out, the rude slap of the wind on your face followed by the enveloping hug a bowl of pasta and a glass of wine in a cozy restaurant is molto bene!

 EAT